First order asymptotics of the sample average approximation method to solve risk averse stochastic progams: Introduction

+are derived, dependent on the sample size $n$.
+Besides the risk neutral case risk averse stochastic programs in terms of \textit{upper semideviations} and \textit{divergence risk measures} were considered there.
+As a by product uniform tightness of the stochastic sequence

+is obtained in all cases.
+In this paper we continue this work, focussing on the asymptotic distributions of the stochastic sequence.
 To the best of our knowledge, this issue has been studied in \cite{GuiguesKraetschmerShapiro2018} and \cite{DentchevaEtAl2017} only.
-In both contributions, $G(\cdot,z)$ is assumed to be Lipschitz continuous for $z\in\RRR^{d}$, and a subclass of law-invariant convex risk measures of a specific form is considered.
+In both contributions, $G$ is assumed to be Lipschitz continuous in $\theta$, and a subclass of distribution-invariant convex risk measures of a specific form is considered.
 We shall extend the investigations in respect of allowing for more general goal functions $G$, which make possible to apply the results to stochastic programs whose goal functions are not continuous in the parameter.
 The value functions of two stage mixed-integer stochastic programs are prominent examples for such a type goal functions.
-Concerning the choice of law-invariant convex risk measures we shall restrict ourselves to \textit{divergence risk measures}.
-This class has been proposed by Ben-Tal and Teboulle (\cite{Ben-TalTeboulle1987}, \cite{Ben-TalTeboulle2007}), and it has only a small intersection with the class of law-invariant convex risk measures in \cite{GuiguesKraetschmerShapiro2018} but no one with the class in \cite{DentchevaEtAl2017}.
+Concerning the choice of distribution-invariant convex risk measures we shall restrict ourselves to \textit{absolute semideviations} and \textit{divergence risk measures}.
+These classes have only a small intersection with the class of distribution-invariant convex risk measures in \cite{GuiguesKraetschmerShapiro2018} but no one with the class in \cite{DentchevaEtAl2017}.